 Even if you go by the Tribune’s more conservative report of 44%, the dogs are still turning up false positives more than half of the time.

 What to Do if a Detection Dog Signals a False Alert

 Statistically speaking, the odds are against you.
 So if the worst does happen, what can you do to defend yourself?

 The dog could possibly be considered unreliable if inappropriate tactics were used.
 For example, if an officer continues to bring a dog around a car over and over and over again, the dog may signal despite smelling nothing.

 The actual use of the dog may be another point of defense.
 The ruling in Illinois v.
 Caballes mandates that detector dogs may be used, specifically, during routine traffic stops.
 The ruling also holds that the Fourth Amendment was not violated because the dog did not cause the stop to be “unreasonably prolonged.”
 Therefore, if a dog is used in a context which is not a routine stop, or if a stop does become unreasonably prolonged, you may be able to defeat the charges.

-If you have been charged with drug possession or narcotics trafficking in Utah, or if you feel that your rights were violated by police officers, an experienced lawyer can help protect your legal rights and seek justice on your behalf.
-To schedule a free, completely confidential case evaluation, call criminal defense attorney Darwin Overson at (801) 733-1308, or contact our law offices online.
+If you have been charged with drug possession or narcotics trafficking in Utah, or if you feel that your rights were violated by police officers, an experienced Ogden Drug defense lawyer can help protect your legal rights and seek justice on your behalf.
+To schedule a free, completely confidential case evaluation, call Salt Lake City criminal defense lawyer Darwin Overson at (801) 758-2287, or contact our law offices online.